randymized/www-authenticate/README.md

 ```

 ## Documentation
+Provides the functionality needed for a client to use HTTP Basic or Digest authentication.
+Also provides primitives for parsing WWW-Authenticate and Authentication_Info headers.

-Component that parses the content of a WWW-Authenticate header sent by a server that requires HTTP Basic or Digest authentication to access resources.
-It then generates the content for a Authorization header that satisfies the authentication challenge for a given username and password combination.
+Parses the content of a WWW-Authenticate header sent by a server.
+Interpret the authentication challenge posed.
+Then generate the credentials for Authorization headers for subsequent requests from the server.

-This component would normally be used as part of a HTTP client implementation.

-- Supports Basic and Digest authentication schemes
+- Supports Basic and Digest authentication schemes.
-- Supports 'auth' quality of protection (qop) and challenges that do not include qop
+- Supports 'auth' quality of protection (qop) and challenges that do not include qop.
-- Supports MD5 and MD5-sess algorithms
+- Supports MD5 and MD5-sess algorithms.
+- Assumes Node.js, but otherwise makes no assumtion about framework.

 ## Limitations
-- Basic authetication scheme is untested
+- Basic authetication scheme is untested.
 - Included tests only test Digest scheme against the rfc2617 example.
 - Most of the permutations of qop and algorithm have not been tested.
 - Little real-world testing.
 That's where you can help!
 Report any failures or submit a patch that resolves an authentication failure.